top of page

 • How Frequent Are Lessons?
 (How Do I Schedule Lessons?)

 Lessons happen each week, at a set day and time.
 It is important that week meet regularly to guide student development.
 Make-up lessons are available in the event of a schedule conflict.
-After signing up for lessons, you can select a regular meeting time with me via email (either before school, during band class, or after school).
-Check the Martorano Low Brass Studio Calendar for my up-to-date availability.
+You can learn how to sign up for lessons using the following link: Link Check the Martorano Low Brass Studio Calendar for my up-to-date availability.

 • Are there different lesson options available?

 short answer: Yes!
 Lessons range in Frequency, Medium, and Format.
-Frequency: Your standard music lesson is a once-a-week meeting for 30-60 min, at a reoccurring time.
+Frequency: Your standard music lesson is a once-a-week meeting for 30-60 minutes, same place/same day of the week.
 This works best for the Fall/Spring semester, as it fits nicely in with their school schedule.
-Lessons can also happen multiple times a week, a couple times a month, or just a single booking.
+Lessons can also happen multiple times a week, a couple of times a month, or just a single booking.
 These other frequencies work well during the Summer semester.
-Medium: Normally lessons happen in-person at their school, but I also offer online lessons.
-I prefer face-to-face meetings, but online lessons offer a safe, flexible medium for music education.
+Medium: Normally lessons happen in person at their school, but I also offer online lessons (via Zoom).
+Face-to-face lessons are generally preferred, but online lessons do offer a more flexible scheduling and accessibility.
 Format: Standard lessons are one-on-one, but other formats, such as the masterclass/sectional are also available.
-These types of lessons happen in a group environment, and valuable for discussing differing options/approaches to performance/pedagogical topics.
+These types of lessons happen in a group environment and are valuable for discussing differing options/approaches to performance/pedagogical topics.

 • What Do I Need For Online Lessons?

 Equipment: Preferably, students should use a laptop with a USB Microphone (ex: Blue Snowball iCE USB Microphone) to prevent sound distortion.
-Most smartphone can accomplish this moderately well, but they tend to compress the sound.
-App: My preferred application is Skype (live:guytano.martorano), but we can also use: Zoom FaceTime
+Most smartphones can accomplish this moderately well, but they tend to compress the sound.
+App: My preferred application is Zoom, but we can also use: Skype, FaceTime, or Google Meet.

 bottom of page